-- 1. Posting, publishing, sending or creating materials or communications that are defamatory, abusive, obscene, profane, sexually oriented, threatening, racially offensive, or illegal, or engage in any other type of behavior which constitutes bullying or harassment of any kind, or is in violation of the Code of Ethics for Educators, the Code of Student Conduct and Discipline, State law or federal law NOTE: Students who engage in such activity off campus and create a material disruption of school operations shall be subject to penalties for bullying and harassment contained in the Code of Student Conduct and Discipline as well as criminal charges, if applicable. - 2.
-Electronically capturing the image of others without express permission. - 3.
-Accessing, sending, creating or posting materials or communications that could be inconsistent with the district's educational needs and goals. - 4.
-Using the network for financial gain, advertising or commercial activity. - 5.
-Transmitting any material in violation of any United States or State law or regulation. - 6.
-Posting anonymously or forging electronic mail messages or altering, deleting or coping another user's email. - 7.
-Using the school's computer hardware or network for any illegal activity such as copying or downloading copyrighted software, music or images, or violation of copyright laws. - 8.
-Downloading, installing, or playing any unauthorized program or content (even that created at home) on any school's computer or network. - 9.
-Purposely bringing any hardware on the premises or loading any software that is designed to damage, alter, destroy or provide access to unauthorized data. - 10.
-Attempting to vandalize or disassemble any network or computer component including the attempt to alter network or computer configuration. - 11.
-Gaining access or attempting to access unauthorized or restricted network resources or the data and documents of another person. - 12.
-Sending spam through email. - 13.
-Using the network while access privileges have been suspended. - 14.
+- 1. Posting, publishing, sending or creating materials or communications that are defamatory, abusive, obscene, profane, sexually oriented, threatening, racially offensive, or illegal, or engage in any other type of behavior that constitutes bullying or harassment of any kind, or is in violation of the Code of Ethics for Educators, the Code of Student Conduct and Discipline, State law or federal law NOTE: Students who engage in such activity off-campus and create a material disruption of school operations shall be subject to penalties for bullying and harassment contained in the Code of Student Conduct and Discipline as well as criminal charges, if applicable. - 2.
+Electronically capturing the image of others without express permission with intent to use or actual inappropriate use of the material in a manner that constitutes bullying, harassment, intimidation, or any other inappropriate or malicious use. - 3.
+Utilizing content produced by artificial intelligence (AI) platforms such as Chat GPT, Google Bard, or Bing Co-Pilot to compromise the security of the Richmond County School System's systems or services, or to infringe upon the privacy rights and safety of others, or to misrepresent the integrity and authenticity of academic assignments. - 4.
+Misrepresenting content (e.g., text, images) generated by AI platforms such as Chat GPT, Google Bard, or Bing Co-Pilot as student's own work or using an AI program to generate content for an assignment when outside resources are not permitted for the assignment, or, when permitted for an assignment, are not properly cited. - 5.
+Accessing, sending, creating or posting materials or communications that could be inconsistent with the district's educational needs and goals. - 6.
+Using the network for financial gain, advertising or commercial activity. - 7.
+Transmitting any material in violation of any United States or State law or regulation. - 8.
+Engaging in malicious activities such as sending unsolicited spam emails, conducting phishing or hacking attempts, or seeking, obtaining, or disclosing passwords or information of others. - 9.
+Posting anonymously or forging electronic mail messages or altering, deleting or coping another user's email. - 10.
+Using the school's computer hardware or network for any illegal activity such as copying or downloading copyrighted software, music or images, or violation of copyright laws. - 11.
+Downloading, installing, accessing, or playing any unauthorized program or content (even that created at home) on any school's computer or network. - 12.
+Purposely bringing any hardware on the premises or loading any software that is designed to damage, alter, destroy or provide access to unauthorized data. - 13.
+Attempting to vandalize or disassemble any network or computer component including the attempt to alter network or computer configuration.

+- 14. Gaining access or attempting to access unauthorized or restricted network resources or the data and documents of another person. - 15.
+Sending spam through email. - 16.
+Using the network while access privileges have been suspended. - 17.
 Bypassing or attempting to circumvent network security, virus protection, network filtering, or policies.